You want smart political talk without the meltdowns?

 And frankly, my staff went bananas.

-You're considered the most liberal United States Senator.
+You're considered the most liberal United States senator.

-But one of the biggest dilemmas for any of us as a parent is what to do about our kids in school.
+One of the biggest dilemmas for any of us as a parent is what to do about our kids in school.

-K through twelve, college, all of that.
+K-12, college, all of that.

 And we all want them to go back to school.